$1,000 "SAY CHEESE LONG BEACH!" DIGITAL PHOTO CONTEST

 PURPOSE OF THE CONTEST

-The goal of SAY, "CHEESE," LONG BEACH! is to visually record all aspects of our community during a 24-hour period.
+The goal of SAY, "CHEESE," LONG BEACH! is to visually record all aspects of our community during a specific time period.

 What does a typical day look like in Long Beach, Calif.?
-For 24 hours, life in Long Beach will be immortalized through digital photography.
+Life in Long Beach will be immortalized through digital photography.
 SAY, "CHEESE," LONG BEACH! will culminate with a major photography exhibit, reception, and awards ceremony featuring the entrants' best snapshots.

 The project was created in 2008 and is presented by Belmont Shore resident Justin Rudd and his nonprofit 501c3 Community Action Team (C.A.T.).